mgdwork12119241-wq/mgd-gi/README.md

 ---

 ## Current Implementation
-The initial prototype is implemented in JavaScript:
+The project features a **Functional Research Prototype** that visualizes dimensional evolution:

+- **Interactive Dashboard** (`index.html`)
+  - Real-time visualization of spatial growth.
+  - Interactive controls for dimensional transitions.
+  - Research observation logging.
-- `SpatialEntity.js`
+- **Core Logic** (`SpatialEntity.js`)
-  - Encodes dimensional state
+  - Encodes dimensional state.
-  - Handles transitions between dimensions
+  - Handles transitions between dimensions.
-  - Provides a minimal simulation loop
+  - Provides the underlying mathematical model for evolution.

 Dimensional evolution is currently rule-based and deterministic, serving as a controlled environment for experimentation.
+You can run the simulation by opening `index.html` in any modern browser.

 ---